webmachinelearning/model-loader/README.md

     expensive.
 *   As a hedge in case the standard interoperable format doesn’t evolve quickly enough

-In principle, an IR would address these concerns, and they would mostly only apply to operation-based APIs, due to the rapid evolution of ML and need for new operations.
+In principle, an IR would address these concerns, and they would mostly only apply to higher-level operation-based APIs, due to the rapid evolution of ML and need for new operations.

 If multiple formats are supported, web developers will have a more complicated time, but maybe it’s not totally horrible.
 Developers already serve different images for different screen resolutions.
 It might not be such a burden to ship different ML models for different devices, if the tooling exists to create those different models.
 In practice, developers may need to ship different models per device anyway due to differences in memory and CPU.
 For example, they might ship a smaller model on a mobile device, and a larger, more accurate model for desktop.
 As long as the model format is browser-independent, it might be ok.
-In other words, it might be ok if a web site needs to serve WinML for Windows desktop, CoreML for iOS, and TensorFlow for Android, as long as those models work with the same API in Edge, Firefox, Safari, and Chrome, and there’s an easy enough way to create the models in the necessary formats.
+In other words, it might be ok if a web site needs to serve ONNX for Windows desktop, CoreML for iOS, and TFlite for Android, as long as those models work with the same API in Edge, Firefox, Safari, and Chrome, and there’s an easy enough way to create the models in the necessary formats.